 Best practices to draft and manage a partnership agreement

 Drafting a solid partnership agreement is key to laying a strong foundation for any business venture.
-Here are some best practices to ensure your agreement is clear, comprehensive, and effective in managing your partnership.
+Here are some best practices to ensure your agreement is clear, comprehensive, and effective in managing your business partnership.

 #1 Engaging all partners